ycpcs/cs320-spring2024/assign/assign03.md

 **NOTE: In order to hit the first milestone, and place your team in a good position to achieve success, you will need to put in a good deal of initial development work on your web front-end navigation before and over Winter Break.**

 **Milestone 2: Progress on features**.
 In this milestone, your team should demonstrate some progress on features, such that at least some use cases are fully or partially implemented.
-It is fine if your system is using the "fake" database at this point.
+It is fine if your system is still using the "fake" database at this point.
+For this milestone, if you want to persist user-entered data between your UI and your server, consider using the HTTP Session for that.

 **Milestone 3: "75%" Working System, Persistence using SQL database**.
 Your team should demonstrate a working system that implements most of the major system requirements.
 Also, Your team should demonstrate that there is a working implementation of the persistence interface that uses an SQL database to store and retrieve data (e.g., using Derby).
 Note that it is not expected that the system has a high degree of "polish": the UI doesn't have to be beautiful, for example.
 However, the features that are implemented should be functional and free of bugs.
 Make sure to include the following slide in your presentation (in addition to your other slides):